adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 title: Javascript
 section: Extras
 permalink: /chapters/javascript/
-description: What does MaintainableCSS suggest when it comes to Javascript?
-Find out in this chapter.
+description: How to write maintainable CSS and maintainable Javascript at the same time.
 ---

-You may want to apply the same behaviour through Javascript across different modules.
-A rudimentary example would be two modules (or components) that have the same state *isHidden* which equates to a `display: none`.
+You may want to use Javascript to apply the *same* behaviour to multiple modules (or components).
+A basic example would be two modules that have the same *isHidden* state which hides the module.

-How should you handle this without losing the best practice MaintainableCSS guides described in previous chapters, without repeating the same CSS code in every module state class?
+**How might you do this whilst adhering to MaintainableCSS guidelines and without having to repeat yourself?**

 There are two approaches you can take.

-## 1. Encapsulating states
+## 1. Encapsulating states to the module

-If you have a constructor that is responsible for making an element show (or hide) then consider specifying a class names during instantiation that pertains to the module:
+If you have a constructor that is responsible for making an element show (or hide) then consider specifying a class name that pertains to the module during instantiation:

 	var module1Collasper = new Collapser(element1, {
 	  cssHideClass: 'moduleA-isHidden'
 	});

 	var module2Collapser = new Collapser(element2, {
 	  cssHideClass: 'moduleB-isHidden'
 	});

 Then reuse the CSS styles as follows: